rickwassing/cicada-develop/docs/overview-interface.rst

 Interact with the interface to create events
 --------------------------------------------

 You can interact with the user interface by the use of your mouse cursor, and a few keyboard keys.
 The purpose of this is to create events with predefined or custom event labels.
-For each of these event labels, Cicada will select those data segments for calculating statistics.
+For each of these event labels, Cicada will select those data segments for calculating statistics (except for Reject Events of course).

 1. Left-click anywhere within the data panel to indicate the **onset** or **offset** of the event.
 A pink cursor will appear with a label showing the time in ``HH:MM``.
 2. Optionally, adjust the location of the cursor by pressing the ``left`` or ``right arrow`` keys on your keyboard.